Policy and Procedure #407.0 Accessibility

 1. Procedure Statement

-In recognizing school transportation as a shared responsibility between the Board, students, and parents/guardians, this procedure outlines how the Board carries out its commitment to achieving accessible transportation for persons with disabilities through compliance with the Transportation Standards of the AODA.
+In recognizing school transportation as a shared responsibility between the Board, students, and parents/guardians, this procedure outlines how the Board carries out its commitment to achieving accessible transportation for individuals with disabilities through compliance with the Transportation Standards of the AODA.
 General student transportation procedures can be found in Board Policy and Procedure #680, Student Transportation.

 2. Application